boscoh/sqladaptor/README.md

 ## Why?

-Building protoytpes, you will often save your data as JSON or Pandas files.
+Building webserver protoytpes, you will often save your data as JSON or Pandas files.
 At some point though, you will want to transition to a database where updating/inserting data to disk is more efficient.